Turn your marketplace into revenue

 Make money from revenue shares

 One of the brilliant aspects of an ecosystem marketplace is that it allows you to double dip by driving demand for your partners and your own solution simultaneously.
-You’re bolstering your own pipeline, and when you drive business for your partners, you can share in the value you’re creating for them
+You’re bolstering your own pipeline, and when you drive business for your partners, you can share in the value you’re creating for them.

 By building a revenue share structure into your marketplace program, you can create a new revenue stream for your business.
 In this approach, when a lead is generated for a partner on the marketplace and it converts into a sale, your partner will pay you a percentage of the revenue generated as a thank you for drumming up additional business for them.
 It’s a classic win-win, where third-parties receive net new demand passively through your marketplace, and you tap into a new revenue stream without the exhaustive creation of new products.